nemoralis/wlmaz/README.md

 **wlmaz** is a full-stack mapping application designed to help contributors discover heritage monuments in Azerbaijan and upload photos directly to Wikimedia Commons.

-It features a responsive, clustered map interface powered by Vue 3 and Leaflet, backed by a secure Node.js proxy that handles MediaWiki OAuth authentication and uploads.
+It features a responsive map interface powered by Vue 3 and Leaflet, backed by a secure Node.js proxy that handles MediaWiki OAuth authentication and uploads.

 ## Features

-- **Interactive Map:** High-performance markers and clustering powered by `Leaflet.markercluster` with canvas rendering.
+- **Interactive Map:** Viewport-aware, canvas-rendered markers that stream in per animation frame, keeping thousands of monuments responsive without clustering overhead.
 - **Fuzzy Search:** Fast, client-side search across thousands of monuments with fuzzy matching capabilities.
 - **MediaWiki OAuth:** Secure authentication using existing Wikimedia accounts.
 - **Direct Uploads:** Seamless photo uploads to Wikimedia Commons directly from the interface.
-- **Deep Linking:** Share specific monuments via unique inventory URLs (e.g., `?inventory=4810`).
+- **Deep Linking & SEO:** Every monument gets a unique static page at `/monument/<inventory-id>` (prerendered from the GeoJSON data) plus a `sitemap.xml`.
 - **Rich Metadata:** Automatic image credits, Wikidata integration, and Schema.org structured data.
 - **Mobile Optimized:** Fully responsive sidebar and map controls designed for field use.
-- **Persistence:** Redis-backed session management for stable authentication in production.
+- **Persistence:** Redis-backed session and rate-limit stores in production, with in-memory fallbacks in local dev mode.

 ## Getting Started